-Mercury is a terrestrial planet that is popular for being the smallest planet in the solar system.
+Mercury is a terrestrial planet that is popular for being the smallest in the solar system.
 It was first observed by Galileo Galilee in the year 1631.
-Besides being the smallest of all the planets, it also shares closest proximity with the Sun.
-Mercury is so small that it is just a little larger than Earth’s moon.
-Since mercury is really small and close to the Sun, the Sun would appear three times bigger than that on Earth.
+Besides being the smallest of all the planets, it also shares the closest proximity with the Sun.
+Mercury is so small that it’s just a little larger than Earth’s moon.
+Since Mercury is really small and close to the Sun, the Sun would appear three times bigger than that on Earth.
 Here, we are going to discuss the characteristics of Mercury along with interesting facts of Mercury for kids.

 Composition of Mercury

 Mercury is a terrestrial planet, pretty much like Earth.
 It has a solid crust, mantle, and core and is mostly rocky.
-It is said that Mercury was formed about 5 billion years back.
+It’s said that Mercury was formed about 5 billion years ago.
 The gravity pulled the dust particles and various gases in one place and formed this little planet called Mercury.
-However, today, mercury is a rocky planet with most of what it is made of being solid.
+However, today, Mercury is a rocky planet with most of it being solid.

-The core of mercury covers approximately 85 percent of its radius.
+The core of Mercury covers approximately 85% of its radius.
 The metallic substances present in the center make up the core of Mercury.
-While the core is so thick, the mantle and the crust only account for 12 percent of the remaining radius.
-It is also said that the core of Mercury contains metallic substances in both liquid/molten form and solid form.
+While the core is so thick, the mantle and the crust only account for 12% of the remaining radius.
+It’s also said that the core of Mercury contains metallic substances in both liquid/molten form and solid form.

-A lot of people have a misconception that Mercury must be the hottest of all planets for its proximity with the sun.
-However, mercury is not the hottest planet in the solar system.
-Venus makes the hottest planet in the solar system, after which it is Mercury.
-The reason why Mercury is not the hottest planet is because it is very dense.
-It is at least so dense that despite being closest to the Sun, it lets Venus be the hottest planet.
+A lot of people have a misconception that Mercury must be the hottest of all planets for its proximity to the sun.
+However, Mercury is not the hottest planet in the solar system.
+Venus is the hottest planet in our solar system, after which is Mercury.
+The reason why Mercury is not the hottest planet is because it’s very dense.
+It’s so dense, despite being closest to the Sun, it lets Venus be the hottest planet.

-However, Mercury definitely is quite a hot planet.
+However, Mercury definitely is a hot planet.
 It has extreme temperatures- both cold and hot.
 The days are extremely hot while the nights are extremely cold.
-In the day time, the temperature on Mercury rises up to 430 degrees Celsius.
-However, in the night time it falls as low as -180 degrees Celsius.
+In the daytime, the temperature on Mercury rises up to 430 degrees Celsius.
+However, in the night, it falls as low as -180 degrees Celsius.

 Mercury does not witness seasonal changes or even seasons like other planets.
 Since the tilt in the axis of rotation for Mercury is really less (just 2 degrees), it has a perfect upright spin, unlike other planets.

 Mercury appears to be a shade of grey or brown, with the craters looking bright.
-Mercury has most craters out of all planets.
-If you wonder how that might look, it shares resemblances with how moon looks to great extent.
-These craters were created because of the meteors, meteoroids, and comets hitting the planet surface and creating hollow spaces.
+Mercury has the most craters out of all planets.
+If you wonder how that might look, it shares resemblances with how the moon looks to a great extent.
+These craters were created because of the meteors, meteoroids, and comets hitting the planet’s surface and creating hollow spaces.

 Mercury has smooth plains as well as rocky cliffs.
-The contractions that took place on the planet surface over a period of millions of years led to the formation of these rocky cliffs.
+The contractions that took place on the planet’s surface over a period of millions of years led to the formation of these rocky cliffs.

 As already discussed, Mercury is the closest planet to the Sun.
-The distance between Earth and Sun is one astronomical unit.
-Talking in the terms of distance between Sun and Earth, Mercury is just 0.4 astronomical unit away from the Sun.
-This means it is just one-fourth astronomical units from the Sun.
-In terms of miles, it is about 36 billion miles away from the Sun.
+The distance between Earth and the Sun is one astronomical unit.
+Talking in terms of distance between the Sun and Earth, Mercury is just 0.4 astronomical units away from the Sun.
+This means it’s just one-fourth astronomical units from the Sun.
+In terms of miles, it’s about 36 billion miles away from the Sun.

 Rotation and Revolution

-Despite being a very small planet, mercury is really slow at taking a rotation.
-This is why; it takes one rotation in 59 earth days, which is very slow.
+Despite being a very small planet, Mercury is really slow at taking a rotation.
+This’s why it completes one rotation in 59 Earth days, which is very slow.
 Another unusual thing about Mercury is that it does not have a definite sunrise and sunset like other planets.
-While for other planets the start and end of one rotation marks sunrise and sunset, it is different for this planet.
+While for other planets, the start and end of one rotation denote sunrise and sunset, it’s different for this planet.
 For Mercury, the sun rises, sets, and rises again at different regions throughout the rotation.
 The sunset follows this pattern as well.

 The orbit of Mercury assumes an egg-like shape.
 This means Mercury has a high level of eccentricity.
 This is why despite being so close to the Sun, Mercury takes its own sweet time to complete its revolution.
-It takes 88 earth days for Mercury to complete its one revolution.
-However, it still is not as bad because Mercury revolves around the Sun at a great speed.
-In fact, the speed of Mercury at revolving is the highest compared to other planets.
+It takes 88 Earth days for Mercury to complete its one revolution.
+However, it’s still not as bad because Mercury revolves around the Sun at a great speed.
+In fact, the speed of Mercury revolving is the highest compared to other planets.
 This is why Mercury has been named after the Roman God of travelers or the Roman messenger God.

 Fun Facts of Mercury for Kids